 To set the scene in these remote parts, a brief outline of events in the seventh century may be useful.
-Those who find historical details confusing may prefer to skip this section!
+Those who find historical details confusing might be advised to skip this section!

 As part of her marriage contract, Ethelburga insisted on being allowed to practise her faith, and when she travelled north to marry Edwin, she was accompanied by Paulinus as her chaplain.
 Paulinus used this opportunity to preach the Christian message to Edwin and his courtiers and after much deliberation, he and many of his relatives and nobles were baptised at York on Easter Day 627.
-York thus became the second great centre of Christian witness, Canterbury and York being the two archdioceses of England to this day.
+York thus became the second great focus of Christian witness in England.

 With Edwin's support, Paulinus travelled around Northumbria preaching and baptising and for a few years the church made rapid progress.
-All this came to an abrupt halt when Edwin was defeated and killed at the Battle of Hatfield Chase on 12th October 633 by the armies of the heathen King Penda of Mercia and the Welsh king Cadwallon.
+All this came to an abrupt halt when Edwin was defeated and killed at the Battle of Hatfield Chase on 12th October 633 by the heathen King Penda of Mercia, assisted by the Welsh king Cadwallon.
 Paulinus gathered up Ethelburga and her children and fled back to Kent by sea.